GTN-Quebec/lom2mlr/rationale.md

     [] a mlr1:RC0002;
         mlr5:DES1700 [ a mlr5:RC0003;
             mlr5:DES1800 [ a mlr9:RC0001;
-                mlr9:DES1100 [ a mlr9:RC0002;
+                mlr9:DES0900 [ a mlr9:RC0002;
-                    mlr9:DES1300 [ a mlr9:RC0003;
-                        mlr9:DES1700 """455, rue du Parvis
+                    mlr9:DES0700 """455, rue du Parvis
     Québec, Québec, G1K 9H6
-    Canada""" ] ] ] ] .
+    Canada""" ] ] ] .

 #### `GEO`

 vCard Geo information is also attached to the geographical location in the case of an organization.
-We have to decompose in latitude (`mlr9:DES1500`) and longitude (`mlr9:DES1400`).
+We have to decompose in latitude (`mlr9:DES1300`) and longitude (`mlr9:DES1400`).

     :::xml
     <lifeCycle>